22 Nov Choosing A Wedding Venue – Things You NEED To Consider!

 All venues have restrictions of some kind.
 Make sure that these do not conflict with your wedding.
 These can range in quite a lot of areas.
 These can include what time your function has to end, sparkler exits (if they are allowed), allowance of real candles, open bar alcohol cut off, the local council imposed restrictions etc.

-Some people think that just because you hire a space you can do whatever you like, but that could not be further from the truth.
+Some people think that just because you hire a space, you can do whatever you like, but that could not be further from the truth.
 Some venues are in a highly populated residential area with MANY restrictions such as operating hours and sound restrictions.
-You may have your wedding in Sydney CBD and certain alcohol restrictions after a certain time period may come into effect.
+You may have your wedding in Sydney CBD, and certain alcohol restrictions come into effect depending on the alcohol serving licence they carry.

 Other Things To Consider